bitwarden/gh-actions/version-bump/README.md

 # Version Bump Action

-A Github Action that will replace versions in JSON, PLIST, and XML files.
-Specifically created for interacting with AndroidManifest, iOS development plists, and Node package JSON files.
+A Github Action that will replace versions in JSON, PLIST, YAML, and XML files.
+Specifically created for interacting with AndroidManifest, iOS development plists, Helm Charts, and Node package JSON files.

 ## Usage